g45t345rt/esbuild-style-plugin/readme.md

+# esbuild-style-plugin

-# Another esbuild plugin for your styling
+Another esbuild plugin for your styling.

-- Supports css, sass, styl, less
+- Supports multiple preprocessors like SASS, STYLUS, LESS
-- Handles css modules automatically
+- Handles css modules automatically with PostCSS
 - You can include postcss plugins (autoprefixer, preset-env)
+- Server side rendering friendly! :)
 - Temp file cleanup and caching (TODO)
 - Written in Typescript with maintainable code